shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 - Type "pip install xxx" to install other necessary patches
 Note: Please use "pip" command only after using "conda install jupyter", because "conda" command will have conflicts.

-2.After setting the proper environment, please follow the steps below:
+2. After setting the proper environment, please follow the steps below:
 - Download the images sets from the given download link
 - Download the main.py and the model.py
 - Change the paths to the image sets in the main.py
 - Run the main.py

 Alternative approach:
 - Create a new file via jupyter notebook
 - Copy the codes from main.py and model.py